junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 130.【destiel】Time is fluid 刀河梗

-(prompt from S04E03/S05E13 "Time is fluid", AO3 story "A turn of the earth", DW刀河梗, recent "Agatha All Along"S01E07)
+(prompt from S04E03/S05E13 "Time is fluid", AO3 story "A turn of the earth", DW刀河梗, recent "Agatha All Along"S01E07, Benjamin Burton)

 Cas can't control where to land in time stream (a curse?), has to pop in time in reverse order, remember things in reverse order with Dean but still manages to fall in love.
 Both keeps journal to keep up, always run short in time.

 "The First time I meet you is the last time you meet me"

 "You'll see me again, but I'll never see you again"

+401 Dean meets 1518 Cas, 1518 Dean meets 401 Cas

+Cas moving backwards, remember him less by every time they met, Dean more

+"Why do you act like it's our first kiss" (heartbroken to know it's his last)

 ### 131.【destiel】wear a bell（R级?）